meddle0x53/reacto/README.md

 ### Buffering, delaying and skipping

-There are a few special operations realted to buffering incomming notifications and emit notifications consisting of the buffered ones.
+There are a few special operations related to buffering incoming notifications and emit notifications consisting of the buffered ones.

 #### buffer